LISTAV/TubeCatcher/README.md

 If you find TubeCatcher useful, please consider supporting the developer by buying a coffee!
 Your support helps keep this project alive and funds future improvements.

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-Donate-orange?logo=buymeacoffee)](https://buymeacoffee.com/xuvidhah)
+🛠️ Looking for MacOS Script Contribution

+Hi everyone!
+My project currently includes a `Run.bat` script for Windows users to easily execute the setup or launch process.
+I’d love to make this more accessible for MacOS users too.

+If you're familiar with shell scripting on MacOS, I’d really appreciate a contribution that replicates the functionality of Run.bat in a .sh script (or similar).
+Ideally, it should:

+    Be compatible with macOS Terminal

+    Handle any dependencies or environment setup

+    Mirror the logic of the Windows script as closely as possible

+Feel free to fork the repo and submit a pull request, or drop suggestions in the comments.
+Thanks in advance for helping make this project more cross-platform friendly! 🍎💻

 ## Features
 - **Fetch Available Formats**: Retrieve and display all available video and audio formats for a given URL.